 Is The Bible…Bad News Or Good News?

-Lesbians and gay men face discrimination because of societal attitudes.
+LGBTQ+ people face discrimination because of societal attitudes.
 Unfortunately, the church often teaches these attitudes.
 Sadly, the Bible is often used as a weapon to “bash” gays and lesbians.
 It is important to remember that such hurtful things are not a reflection of Christ, or the way God wants the church to be, or even what the Bible really says.
 They are the products of the fallible and imperfect human beings who guide these churches.

 Ultimately, a Christian’s personal faith should not depend upon a particular church or clergyperson, but rather it should be solidly placed in Jesus Christ.
 In addition to the biased teachings of certain ministers, Scripture sometimes presents a stumbling block for people who are both homosexual and Christian.